n4xwe/Raspberry-Pi-Scripts/README.md

 Fldigi by Dave Freese, W1HKJ and others is a digital mode console with integrated Hamlib rig control.
 This console handles a multitude of digital modes including PSK-31, WeatherFax, Hellschreiber and CW.
 The script installs Hamlib 4.5, fldigi 4.1.25, rigctl 1.7 and flwkeyer 1.2.3.
 Script runtime on a Raspberry Pi 4 is approximately 30 minutes.

 FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR and ably maintained by Mooneer Salem, K6AQ, is a GUI client for Digital Voice.
 This script incorporates Codec2 and LPCNet neural network software.
-Script compile runtime on a Raspberry Pi 4 is approximately 10 minutes.
+Because of limitations in the Raspberrry Pi CPU the Digital Voice 2020 mode is not supported.
+The script runtime on a Raspberry Pi 4 is approximately 10 minutes.

 Dream is an AM/DRM software receiver written in C++ and Qt.
 Script runtime on a Raspberry Pi 4 is approximately 20 minutes.
 The script for compiling Dream is currently a Work in Progress

 tweaktime, by Matt Roberts, KK5JY allows adjusting the system clock to provide accurate time synchronization for WSJT-X using the DT values in the WSJT-X GUI.
 Please take a look at the kk5jy.net webpage to find the instructions for using it.

 QSSTV, by Johan Maes, ON4QZ, is an SSTV and file transfer program.
 It has a simple interface and is easy to use.
 All around an excellent piece of software that is compatible with EasyPal and MMSSTV.
 The CAT function does not work in all Operating Systems.
-Script runtime time on a Raspberry Pi 4 is approximately 20 minutes.
+Script runtime time on a Raspberry Pi 4 is approximately 20 minutes.ware

+NanoVNA Saver is a software package that adds functionality, mainly hard copy graphing capability, to most versions of the NanoVNA hardware.